How Much Compensation For An Accident In A Caravan Park Site Holiday Camp?

 - Defective and faulty equipment within a caravan, usually electrical or gas-based in nature, poses the risk of shock or fire.
 The caravan park operator will be responsible for these facilities.

-- Faulty hitching mechanisms are very dangerous, and be the fault of a caravan park – if you are injured while hitching a caravan to your car due to substandard equipment being provided, you may be eligible for a claim against the caravan park.
+- Faulty hitching mechanisms are very dangerous and be the fault of a caravan park.
+If you are injured while hitching a caravan to your car due to substandard equipment being provided, then you may be eligible for a claim against the caravan park.

 - Food contamination issues from on-site catering suppliers.

 The graph below shows the frequency of accidents reported to Highway England and published by the Department of Transport.
 We can see that, of all the accidents where the injury detail and trailer type were known, collisions involving caravans involved the most injuries or fatalities.
 This information is pertinent to mobile caravans rather than static caravans.

 It can sometimes be difficult to assess the full extent of an injury that you have suffered at a holiday camp or caravan park, which is why it is important that you seek the advice of a medical professional as soon as possible.
 Failing to act upon your accident in the immediate aftermath may jeopardise your compensation package, as you may unwittingly aggravate or exacerbate the wound.

 If you’d like to know how much compensation campsite claims can attract, then our next section will be of use to you.

 How much compensation will I get after an accident causing injury at a holiday camp or caravan park?
 (Updated March 2021)

 This is not a question that we can answer accurately until we have assessed your claim, at which point we able to offer advice on much holiday injury compensation you may be able to expect.
 However, this table may provide some kind of advice on how much compensation you may be able to expect from your holiday accident claim.